RIT-EVT/HUDL/docs/source/api/index.rst

 API
 ###

-This documentation outlines the library for BOARD_NAME.
+This documentation outlines the library for HUDL.

 DEV
 ***